-Section 202 of the 2016 Consolidated and Further Continuing Appropriations Act prohibits payments for salaries under grants and other extramural mechanisms in excess of Executive Level II currently set at $185,100.
-See NOT-OD-16-045 for additional information.
+The Further Consolidated Appropriations Act, 2022 prohibits payments for salaries under grants and other extramural mechanisms in excess of Executive Level II currently set at $203,700.

 Non-competing (Continuation) Awards

-Consistent with the NIH Fiscal Policy for Grant Awards – FY2016 (see NOT-OD-16-046) non-competing (Type 5) continuation grants (research and non-research) including those that remain to be issued in FY 2016 will likely be made at the commitment level indicated on the Notice of Award (including those that were initially issued at 90% of the commitment level in FY 2016).
-Out-year commitments for continuation awards in FY 2017 and beyond remain unchanged.
+Consistent with the Notice of Fiscal Policies in Effect for FY 2022 (see NOT-OD-22-105) non-competing (Type 5) continuation grants (research and non-research) issued in FY 2022 will generally be issued at the commitment level indicated on the Notice of Award.
+Out-year commitments for continuation awards in FY 2023 and beyond remain unchanged.

-Program Project (P01), Collaborative Interdisciplinary Team Science (R24) and Other Applications with Budgets Greater than $500K
+Program Project (P01), High Impact, Interdisciplinary Science in NIDDK Research Areas (RC2), and Other Applications with Budgets Greater than $500K

-NIDDK has adopted a more stringent funding practice for awarding program project (P01) grants, Collaborative Interdisciplinary Team Science (R24) and other investigator-initiated grant applications with budgets of $500,000 or more requested direct costs in any one year.
+NIDDK has adopted a more stringent funding practice for awarding program project (P01) grants, High Impact, Interdisciplinary Science in NIDDK Research Areas (RC2), and other investigator-initiated grant applications with budgets of $500,000 or more requested direct costs in any one year.
 Prior approval is required before submitting an application for review that requests $500,000 or more in direct costs in any one year.
 The request to submit such applications should be received at least three months prior to the proposed submission date.
 Prior approval is required for renewal and revised applications as well as new applications.
-Please consult with the appropriate NIDDK program staff and visit the following site for information on research areas supported by NIDDK: http://www.niddk.nih.gov/research-funding/research-programs/Pages/default.aspx.
+Please consult with the appropriate NIDDK program staff and visit the following site for information on research areas supported by NIDDK: http://www.niddk.nih.gov/research-funding/research-programs/.